Pacific energy and transport under pressure from fuel, climate and security shocks

 His comments come at a time when global instability continues to expose the Pacific’s vulnerability.

-Conflict in the Middle East, particularly tensions involving the United States and Iran, has once again raised concerns over fuel supply chains and price volatility, a reminder that geopolitical crises thousands of kilometers away can hit Pacific households directly through higher electricity, transport and food costs.
+Conflict in the Middle East, particularly tensions involving the United States and Iran, has once again raised concerns over fuel supply chains and price volatility, a reminder that geopolitical crises thousands of kilometres away can hit Pacific households directly through higher electricity, transport and food costs.

 For small island states like Vanuatu, energy security is inseparable from economic security.

-“It is one of the new challenges, the fuel crisis for us in the Pacific, and I believe for the Energy officials it’s on the agenda, how the Pacific is looking into the future and the themes of security and fuel, while breaking down other issues including balancing the reliance on fuel and security,” he said.
+“It is one of the new challenges – the fuel crisis for us in the Pacific, and I believe for the energy officials, it’s on the agenda, how the Pacific is looking into the future and the themes of security and fuel, while breaking down other issues, including balancing the reliance on fuel and security,” he said.

 But energy is only one side of the Pacific’s challenge.